nleaf/nleaf.github.io/_casestudies/Prodigo-Solutions.md

       was challenged by keeping up with the escalating demands of the business and its growing number of large customers.
 The organization’s infrastructure was hosted in a '
+  - align-left: true
+    icon: "/uploads/EXP_Solution.svg"
+    background: "/uploads/ph_hurricane.jpg"
+    headline: The Solution
+    description: 'Once Prodigo made the decision to virtualize its data center using VMware, Bollinger knew he wanted a cloud services provider with demonstrated experience supported by proven processes and procedures.
+Prodigo began its evaluation with '

 ---